Get honest answers to the most common questions and concerns about seller financing, subject to deals, and creative finance strategies.

 This is the professional way creative finance deals are structured and provides transparency and accountability.

-In our system, the property is placed into a land trust, which helps avoid triggering the due-on-sale clause because ownership does not publicly change.
-The trustee is a neutral party who legally holds title on behalf of the beneficiaries.
+In many creative deals, the property is placed into a revocable living trust.
+The trustee is the party who legally holds title on behalf of the beneficiaries.

 The trustee can be: